 Integrated Department Core: All new TLPL PhD students join a two-course sequence (6 semester hours) in foundations of inquiry.
 This course allows students from all the department specializations (e.g., Education Policy and Leadership, Language, Literacy and Social Inquiry, Mathematics and Science Education, Minority and Urban Education, Teacher Education and Professional Development, and Technology, Learning and Leadership) to interact with and learn from one another.

-Specialization Core: EDPS students take a two-course sequence (6 semester hours) on the role of education in a democratic society and on law, equity and diversity.in education.
+Specialization Core: Educational Policy students take a two-course sequence (6 semester hours) on the role of education in a democratic society and on law, equity and diversity in education.
 Students, in consultation with their advisor, select an additional 24 semester hours (typically eight courses).
-These courses generally take the form of doctoral seminars taught by program faculty, but also may include doctoral level courses from other departments in the college and the university
+These courses generally take the form of doctoral seminars taught by program faculty but may include doctoral level courses from other departments in the college and the university

 Intermediate and Advanced Methods: Students are required to take at least 12 credit hours of research methods courses, including one qualitative and one quantitative methods course.
 Students may take research methods courses in TLPL, Human Development and Quantitative Methods (HDQM), or other academic departments.